E343IO/shorturl/README.md

 🔰This tool is specifically designed for ngrok.io links🔰

-Just for short ur any url ngrok too.
+Just for short ur any url, specifically ngrok.io links

 $ cd $HOME